Saint Thomas Christian denominations: The Malabar Independent Syrian Church

 The Malabar Independent Syrian Church (MISC) is formed from the historical Malankara Church in 1757, following the consecration of Kattumangatt Abraham Kurillos by a Syriac Orthodox prelate as the rival metropolitan to Dionysios I, the then leader of the Puthankoottukar.

 The Malabar Independent Syrian Church, is concentrated in Thozhiyur, a place in Thrissur District of Kerala, and is hence popularly called the Thozhiyur Church.
 It has had few members since its beginning.
 It is led by a single metropolitan, known by the title Thozhiyur Metropolitan.
 Today it accounts for no more than 10,000 members chiefly in and around Thozhiyur.
 It maintains relations with Lutheran and Anglican churches, and also with the Mar Thoma Syrian Church.

 Malankara Marthoma Syrian Church

 The Malankara Marthoma Syrian Church, or Mar Thoma Syrian Church (MTSC), is a unique independent church that combines Oriental and Western Reformed traditions.
 This church, while retaining the liturgical rite, traditions and some theological elements from the Syriac Orthodox tradition, follows the doctrinal and disciplinary tenants of the Anglican Church.

 The supreme head of the MTSC is titled the Marthoma Metropolitan or the Malankara Metropolitan.
 There are also suffragan bishops to assist the head of the church in administrative matters.
 This church has an assembly consisting of parish representatives, a managing committee elected from it, a clergy trustee, and a lay trustee.
-The Church Assembly is responsible for electing the diocesean bishops and other church officials.
+The Church Assembly is responsible for electing the diocesan bishops and other church officials.
 The Synod of bishops of the church has authority over the administrative supervision, doctrine and ecumenical and public relations.
 The church has around 0.5 million members worldwide.